bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between .forEach & .map.

+ Both will loop over your array however a forEach. statement will execute a provided function for every element in an array.

+.map will create a new array in result to the function that was called on every element on the array.
+So .map will also execute a function for each element in an array but it will be stored in a new array that is created.

 2. What is the difference between a function and a method?

+ A function is a task that is defined to “do something” , while a method is a function that is defined inside of object and accessible through a property.

 3. What is closure?

+A closure is when a function has access to the outer function's scope.

 4. Describe the four rules of the 'this' keyword.

+Window/Global Object Binding - this will have access to the whole global scope.
+Implicit Binding - this will have access to the object after the dot. (this.-function-).
+New Binding - when we use a constructor function “this” refers to the object that was created by the function Explicit Binding - when we use  .call or .apply  “this” points to the object it is set to.

 5. Why do we need super() in an extended class?

+To connect the parent class and parameters to the new object.

 ## Project Set up